rotki/rotki/docs/api.rst

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``

    **Example Request**:

    .. http:example:: curl wget httpie python-requests

-      GET /api/1/blockchains/ETH2/stake/details HTTP/1.1
+      PUT /api/1/blockchains/ETH2/stake/details HTTP/1.1
       Host: localhost:5042

+      {'validator_indices': [1111]}

-   :reqjson bool async_query: Boolean denoting whether this is an asynchronous query or not
+      :reqjson bool async_query: Boolean denoting whether this is an asynchronous query or not.
+      :reqjson bool ignore_cache: If true then cached information from beaconchain is ignored and queried again.
+      :reqjson list[string] addresses: A list of location labels to optionally filter by.
+Is an EVM address and is used to filter the validator details.
+      :reqjson list[int] validator_indices: An optional list of validator indices to filter by.

    **Example Response**: